ezpublishlegacyprojects/json/docs/readme.txt

 1. Context
 ----------

-Very alpha thing.
+Alpha thing.
 I need help to see how to head that beast.

 The general idea is to get via json all what you can do with the fetch, and use a template system on the client to display it.